 A well-maintained surfboard will last for years, but if it’s not stored properly or is banged and knocked by rocks, wipeouts, and transportation catastrophes, it could reach the end of its life in a matter of months.

-As soon as your board cracks, chips, or suffers from delamination or yellowing, it’s important to fix the issues before they develop into something much worse and destroy your board.
+As soon as your surfboard cracks, chips, or suffers from delamination or yellowing, it’s important to fix the issues before they develop into something much worse and destroy your surfboard.

-With that said, here are some of the ways that you can fix your board when it’s damaged.
+With that said, here are some of the ways that you can fix your surfboard when it’s damaged.

 Most surfboards will turn yellow if they are exposed to enough UV light and heat, but the problem is more obvious with white surfboards.